atdi/open-search/Readme.md

 ## Intro

-This is just playground to evaluate opensearch integration with spring boot.
+This is just a playground to evaluate opensearch integration with spring boot.